Colby College's Acceptance Rate Results for the Class of 2029

 💻 Building an app

-📁 Building a business plan
+📁 Creating a business

 🎯 Developing a product or service